mmattel/caldera-forms-email-check/README.md

 In a nutshell, minimizing misuse of bogus eMail domains like "asasd.asd" or mistypted eMail domains.
 Situation, a customer wants to get in touch via a contact form with an eMail adresss field.
-This processor checks locally for DNS records that point to a valid eMail server for the eMail domain given.
+This processor checks for DNS records that point to a valid eMail server for the eMail domain given.
 With this check, you can minimize bogus domains that eg. have been mistyped or misused and no eMail can be sent/replied to.
 A requestor is enforced to check his eMail address without complex measures.
 Helps minimizing the misuse of the contact form.
 It is most likely but not set, that missing DNS records will prevent recieving eMails at the domain given.